numpy/numpy/doc/neps/nep-00XX-array-function-protocol.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most implementations of ``__array_function__`` will start with two
+checks:

-checks: 1.
-Is the given function something that we know how to overload?
+1. Is the given function something that we know how to overload?
 2. Are all arguments of a type that we know how to handle?

 If these conditions hold, ``__array_function__`` should return
-implementation for ``func(*args, **kwargs)``.
-Otherwise, it should
+the result from calling its implementation for ``func(*args, **kwargs)``.
-return the sentinel value ``NotImplemented``, indicating that the
+Otherwise, it should return the sentinel value ``NotImplemented``, indicating
-function is not implemented by these types.
+that the function is not implemented by these types.

 .. code:: python